MichaelJames8847/DigitalDungeon/README.md

 Admin Approve/Deny Game Requests:

-    Admins receive notifications for new game suggestions.
     Click on the notification to view and approve/deny requests.

 Stretch Goals
-Rotating Game Recommendations:

-    See a list of rotating "Games you might like" on the main profile page.

 Purchase Link:

     Click on "Purchase here" to navigate to a platform for buying the recommended game.

-Demo Video:

-    View a short demo video of the recommended game.

 Game Search: